tezos/tezos-mirror/docs/developer/merge_team.rst

   - Explain how you tested your patch (or why you didn't).
   - Give instructions to reproduce the bug or to test the new feature.
+  - As much as possible, provide automatic tests in the CI.
+    Make sure the new code is covered by the tests execution using ``bisect_ppx``.
+The available testing frameworks, tools and testing conventions are documented :ref:`here <testing>`.

 - *Divide and conquer*: it is easier to merge several simple merge requests than a big one.